darkhist/darkhist.me/posts/cypress-axe-part-one.md

 to install the Cypress ESLint plugin

-Then, update your `.eslintrc.json` to configure the plugin
+Then, update your `.eslintrc.json` to configure it

 ```json
 {